 'In Cold Blood' by Truman Capote

-While working for The New Yorker, Truman Capote was assigned to report on the quadruple murder of the Clutter family in Kansas.
+The New Yorker, Truman Capote was assigned to report on the quadruple murder of the Clutter family in Kansas.
 His interviews with the Clutters' neighbors, police investigators, and the convicted killers themselves shot In Cold Blood to its lofty place in crime-writing history.
+Click here to buy.

 'Quiet: The Power of Introverts in a World That Can't Stop Talking' by Susan Cain